SpotlightKid/cookiecutter-dpf-audiotk/README.md

 The ATK library provides a number of "filter" classes, which need to be connected in a processing pipeline.
-Filters vary from simple operators like gain adjustment and panning, signal generators like LFOs and various actual audio filters for frequency spectrum manipulation.
+Filters vary from simple operators like gain adjustment and panning, and signal generators like LFOs to various actual audio filters for frequency spectrum manipulation.
 Each filter has a set of input and output ports that connect to each other.
 In your plugin, you feed the incoming sample data into the input ports of the ATK filter instances, which